 - The camera system: It has a CMOS image sensor that acquires the image and a processor that processes the data.
 The processor uses FCBGA packaging.

 - The radar system: There are typically three radar modules in the car.
 Two in the rear bumpers and one in the front grille.
 Each of the modules has transceivers that send/receive radar signals and a processor to process it.
 The radar transceivers are packaged in LDFO or sometimes in fcCSP.

 That’s it.
 But it makes a world of difference to the safety of the vehicle.

 Disclaimer: All opinions expressed in this blog post are solely the authors.

 About the Author:

 VP, Wirebond BGA Products

 Amkor Technology, Inc.

-Prasad joined Amkor in 2014 and is Vice President of Amkor’s Automotive Market Segment.
-He previously managed the Quad and Dual Leadframe product lines.
+Prasad joined Amkor in 2014 and is Vice President of Amkor’s Wirebond BGA Products.
+He previously lead the Automotive market segment and managed the Quad and Dual Leadframe product lines.
 Prior to joining Amkor, Prasad worked at Texas Instruments for 12 years where he held roles in product definition and marketing in the Analog product group.
 He holds a BSEE degree from The University of Texas at Austin and an MBA from the Southern Methodist University.